But Why? (supplemental speculation)

-The ideas of Norbert Wiener have influenced art and literature too.
+The ideas of Norbert Wiener have broadly influenced art, film, and literature.
 Pioneer of algorithmic art, Roman Verostko, created "A Decision Machine Suite" of interactive electronic sculpture in homage to Norbert Wiener.
 Philip K. Dick was greatly influenced by the ideas of Norbert Wiener, eventually conceiving a vision of VALIS.
 (Universe as vast-active-living-intelligence-system) Kurt Vonnegut was influenced by the book.
 The concepts for Sirens of Titan and Player Piano can be traced directly to Cybernetics and Society:

 "Because of the discoveries of Norbert Wiener and his colleagues, ... software has come to mean much more than the instructions that enable a digital computer to accomplish different tasks.
 From the secrets of life to the ultimate fate of the universe, the principles of communication and control have successfully been applied to the most important scientific puzzles of our age."

 -Howard Rheingold, Tools For Thought

 "The rise of cybernetics in this broad and interconnected community of scientists ... was the manifestation of a deep current in Western philosophy and culture."